Winter 2022 Update

 - the model offers the flexibility in choice (members choose the produce and quantities that work for them each week) and in schedule (there's no weekly participation commitment; members pick up on the weeks that work for their schedule);

-- our CSA season runs for 15 weeks: from July 3rd until October 10th;
+- our CSA season runs for 15 weeks: from July to October;

 - at farm pick ups, members are welcome to explore the gardens, ask questions, and get to know their farmers and the place their food is coming from!